passport/www.passportjs.org/books/tutorials/auth0/routes.md

 When the user clicks the "Sign in" button, they will be redirected to our app's sign in page, which is hosted by Auth0.
 Once on that page, the user will log in.
-After they've logged in, the user will be redirect back to our app.
+After they've logged in, the user will be redirected back to our app.

 Open `'routes/auth.js'` and add the following code at the end of the file, which creates two routes.
 The first will redirect the user to the sigin page.
 The